GiuseppeMP/udemy-modern-react-with-redux/README.md

 ## 1,2,3,4. - What is React

-1. Library focused on user interaction
+1. Library focused on user interaction.
 2. React is a library and React-DOM is another.
-3. Based on components
+3. Based on components.
-4. Uses npm, for example:  "npm install -g create-react-app"
+4. Uses npm, for example:  "npm install -g create-react-app".

 ## 5, 6.
 Generating a react project

-> npm (Runs npm) , install (Command to NPM), -g (Install this package globally, so we can run from anywhere, terminal etc), create-react-app (name of the package we want)
+> npm (Runs npm) , install (Command to NPM), -g (Install this package globally, so we can run from anywhere, terminal etc), create-react-app (name of the package we want).

-> create project with "create-react-app project-name" or "npx create-react-app project-name"
+> create project with "create-react-app project-name" or "npx create-react-app project-name".

 > Babel, (Javascript updates does not follow browsers supports), babel takes any javascript and convert to javascript ES5, like ES2018 -> ES5.
 Babel have a huge number of packages, this is the reason of many dependencies in a generated project.

 ## 7. Exploring a create-react-app project

-> src : Folder where we put all the source code we write
+> src : Folder where we put all the source code we write.

-> public :  Folder that stores static files, like images
+> public :  Folder that stores static files, like images.

-> node_modules : Folder that contains all of our project dependencies
+> node_modules : Folder that contains all of our project dependencies.

-> package.json : Records our project dependencies and configures our project
+> package.json : Records our project dependencies and configures our project.

-> package-lock.json :  Records the exact version of packages that we install
+> package-lock.json :  Records the exact version of packages that we install.

-> README.md : Instructions on how to use this project
+> README.md : Instructions on how to use this project.

 ## 8. Starting and Stopping a React App